ryan-hill/course-in-a-box/modules/rasters/_posts/2003-01-01-extract-raster-data-r.md

 ---

-In addition to delineating the watersheds, the loop used the `extract` function with `fun = mean` to calculate the mean of each of the layers in the RasterBrick **cal_terrain**.
+In addition to delineating the watersheds, the loop used the `extract` function with `fun = mean` to calculate the mean of each of the layers in the RasterBrick **cal_terrain**:

 ```r
 cal_ws@data